+Quality Attribute Scenario

-Quality Attribute Scenario 2 Modifiability (Source) Business Analyst/Customer (Stimulus) Add a new airline provider that uses its own Web services interface.
-(Artifact) OPC (Environment) Developers have already studied the airline provider interface definition.
+Scenario 2 Modifiability (Source) Business Analyst/Customer (Stimulus) Add a new airline provider that uses its own Web services interface.
+(Artifact) OPC (Order Processing Center) (Environment) Developers have already studied the airline provider interface definition.
 (Response) New airline provider is added that uses its own Web services.
-(Response Measure) No more than 10 person-days of effort are required for the implementation (legal and financial agreements are not included).
+(Response Measure) No more than 10 person-days of effort are required for

+•••